-Note 10 - Availability and Liquidity
+Note 11 - Availability and Liquidity

 The Foundation regularly monitors liquidity required to meet its operating needs and other commitments, while also striving to maximize the investment of its available funds.
 The Foundation has various sources of liquidity at its disposal, including cash and equivalents, and marketable securities.
+Management also expects that the pledge receivables will be collected and the funds will be used to meet general expenses of the Foundation during the following year.